Table of Contents

 Thee Role of Diabetes Education andSupport

 You don 't have to figure out meal frequency oon your own.
-Certified diabetes care and education specialists (CDCES) are internist to help you design a meol plan that fits your lifestyle, medicatings, and goals.
+Certified diabetes care and education specialists (CDCES) are statid to help you design a meol plan that fits your lifestyle, medicatings, and goals.
 They can teach you carbohydraty counting, how to adjuss insulin for mel timing, and how to use blood glucose data to make decions.

 Remember, there is no universal right answer.
 The best meal frequency is thee one that keeps your blood sugar stable, fits your daily life, and supports your overall health.
 Start with revidence-based guidelines, then personalize through self-monitoring andd professional guidance.